yashasvini121/predictive-calc/docs/tutorial.md

 - The page name on the sidebar will be same as the file name.

 ### 7. Update the Main App
-In `app.py`, import your new Streamlit page and add it to the list of available calculators.
-This will ensure that your model is accessible from the main web interface.
+In `app.py`, update the list of available pages